OpenFn/ConSoSci/docs/3-automated-db-gen.md

 See below diagram for the envisioned Kobo/Postgres Schema Mapping flow.
 ![form-db-mapping](./form-db-mapping.png)

+**NOTE:** The current implementation uses WCS standard name spacing, column configuration rules, and WCS standard fields (e.g., every table should have `[TableName]ID` as the primary key).

 ### Data Dictionary
 To keep track of the different data tables created, WCS may create a master “Data Dictionary” table to track the metadata generated for different forms and form groups.
 In this initial phase, the automation solution will export Kobo form definitions for DB admins to sync when ready.